 2. Hawker Centers

-Nick's best friend Collin holds his wedding to Araminta at CHIJMES, which is a heritage building that was first built as a Catholic convent in 1852.
-It's a beautiful spot, although it's no longer really used as a shopping and diner center, really, but there's also a Gothic-style chapel that works as a function hall if you want to take a look).
-Inside, you'll find restaurants, cafes, salons, entertainment, and a beautiful courtyard to explore.
+Nick's best friend Colin holds his wedding to Araminta at CHIJMES, which is a heritage building that was first built as a Catholic convent in 1852.
+It's a beautiful spot, although it's no longer really used as a convent: it's a major shopping and dining center (there is still a Gothic-style chapel that works as a function hall if you want to take a look).
+Inside, you'll find restaurants, cafes, salons, bars, and a beautiful courtyard to explore.
 You can grab lunch, dinner, or a snack (or all three!) and hang out there for a while even if you're not attending a spectacular wedding.

 4. Gardens By The Bay

 Easily recognizable as the reception venue for Colin and Araminta's big wedding in the film, Gardens By The Bay is a beautiful waterfront garden installation with temperature-controlled domes that house thousands of plants and trees from all around the world.
 If you're interested in nature, like flowers and greenery, this is the place to be as there are more than 1,500,000 plants there.
 You can walk through to find a waterfall, lakes, and so much more, like the Flower Dome, which is an Instagram dream come true.
 There are also restaurants (like a McDonald's) and event spaces.